NetworkCurator/NetworkCurator.github.io/user/install.md

 ls
 ```

-The second command should list files `install-settings.php` and `install.php`.
-These files contain core settings that apply to the software as a whole.
+The second command should show files `install-settings.php` and `install.php`.
+These files contain  settings that apply to the software as a whole.
 But we need to specify settings that are specific to our `sitename` installation.
 To do this, we need to create a new file called `install-settings-local.php` using a text editor.
-Execute the following command:

 ```
 nano install-settings-local.php
 ```

-This should open a blank area where you can type-in some text.
+This should open a blank area where you can type some text.
 Enter the following defintions

 ```
 <?php